m-Py/anticlust/README.md

 This page contains a quick start on how to employ anticlustering using the `anticlust` package.
 So, you should start by simply continuing to read.
 More information is available via the following sources:

 1. The R help.
-The main function of the package is `anticlustering()`.
-The help page of the function (`?anticlustering`) is useful to learn more about anticlustering.
+The main function of the package is `anticlustering()` and the help page of the function (`?anticlustering`) is useful to learn more about anticlustering.
 It provides explanations of all function parameters and how they relate to the theoretical background of anticlustering.

-2. I created a repository on the [Open Science Framework](https://osf.io/cd5sr/) that includes materials to better understand the anticlustering method.
+2. I created a repository on the [Open Science Framework](https://osf.io/cd5sr/) that includes materials for a better understanding of the anticlustering method.
 Currently, it contains the slides of a talk that I gave a the TeaP conference (Annual meeting of Experimental Psychologists) in London in April, 2019.
 The slides can be retrieved [here](https://osf.io/jbthk/); they contain a visual illustration of the anticlustering method and example code for different applications.

 3. There is a paper in preparation that will explain the theoretical background of the `anticlust` package in detail.

-If you have any question on the anticlustering method and the `anticlust` package, I encourage you to contact me via email (<martin.papenberg@hhu.de>) or Twitter (`@MPapenberg`) or to open an issue on this Github repository.
+4. If you have any question on the anticlustering method and the `anticlust` package, I encourage you to contact me via email (<martin.papenberg@hhu.de>) or Twitter (`@MPapenberg`) or to open an issue on this Github repository.

 A quick start
 -------------